christoff-linde/lyric-video/README.md

 Learning how to perform basic DOM manipulations using Javascript is another concept I had to becode familiar with, as well as adding interactivity to an otherwise mostly static page.

+With GitHub Actions I learnt some of the basics of setting up and managing a simple CI/CD Pipeline.

 ## What Can I Improve
 The implementation of the project is not perfect, and some improvements can be made.